yorktronic/data_science/thinkful/Unit3/nyc-biking/README.md

 I performed an analysis on how New Yorkers use the Citi Bike program in New York City on July 22, 2015.
 The data pull was run from 7:03 PM EST to 8:03 EST. This project was relatively straightforward, though I ran in to a few issues as I had never worked with Epoch time before.
 I performed this work in both Windows and in OSX, and after Windows being a pain in the a** cooperating with me going the system time route, I just finished the project on my Macbook Pro.

-I'll update this with a Windows version later as an academic exercise.
+I might make sure this works with Windows later on.

 ## So, what was the most active station during this timeframe? ##

 The most active station was station id <a href="https://www.google.com/maps/place/40%C2%B043'34.4%22N+73%C2%B059'01.7%22W/@40.7613195,-73.9623898,12.5z/data=!4m2!3m1!1s0x0:0x0" target="_blank">432 at E 7 St & Avenue A. Latitude: 40.72621788 Longitude: -73.98379855</a>.

 There were 77 bicycles coming and going in the hour between 2015-07-22 19:03:45 and 2015-07-22 20:03:13.
 Below is a graph showing the in and outs for all stations in NYC.